Nmcleon/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 The incident highlighted the importance of fine-tuning system parameters, such as ulimit settings, to ensure the web server can handle varying levels of traffic effectively.
 By promptly identifying and addressing the root cause, we were able to optimize the Nginx server and improve its performance under pressure.
 Ongoing monitoring and periodic reviews of server configurations will be essential to maintaining optimal performance as traffic patterns evolve.
 ```

-You can copy and paste this Markdown content directly into a README file on your GitHub repository.